spectrocloud/instruqt-labs-automation/track/palette-edge-intro/cluster_profile/README.md

 ## Instructions:

-Clone this repository to a local directory, and then change directory to `profile`.
+Clone this repository to a local directory, and then change directory to `cluster_profile`.
 Proceed with the following:
 1. Follow the Spectro Cloud documentation to create Palette trial [Spectro Cloud Palette Trial ](https://www.spectrocloud.com/free-trial/).
 2. From the current directory, copy the template variable file `terraform.tfvars.example` to a new file `terraform.tfvars`.